- Contact: (916) 653-3595 / [email protected]

 - Q. Can I take the official notary public exam online?

 A. No. The official notary public exam is NOT offered online by the State of California.
 You must register with Cooperative Personnel Services and attend an official exam site to take the exam in person.

 - Q. Can I take the state Notary Public exam through Allstate Notary Preparation?

 A.Yes.
 The state exam is administered by CPS Human Resource Services (CPS) immediately following the conclusion of each of our seminars.
 Those registered for the notary live notary seminar that day are automatically registered for the state exam following the seminar.
 Others may attend the exam if there is space available.
-Our San Diego seminar location usually has sufficient room for exam attendees.
-Space is limited at the Escondido class location.
+Due to the number of no-shows, we no longer pre-register candidates for the exam only after the class.